mariogiessler/TraficLights/README.md

 #TrafficLight
+a TrafficLights Routine
-Develloped on Dez 2019 by M. Giessler to create some Inheritance and Movings
+develloped on Dez 2019, 10th by M. Giessler